headlinez.news Live news trend intelligence

 The unemployment rate is 4.2%.

-What factors are linked to the slowdown in hiring?
+What factors are attributed to the hiring slowdown?

-Coverage cites elevated inflation and global turmoil as contributing factors.
+Reports cite elevated inflation and global turmoil as contributing factors to the pull-back on hiring.

 Topics